Nebelmischling/LumiaExpansionPacks/OtherChanges/FeedbackandFeatureTesting/LandoFeedback3.2lastcall.md

 Uses getvar version of sov hand on/off instead of Lumiverse one.

-### Old Zips
+### Switch Steps 6 and 7

-The following Zipbombs have not had their steps 6 and 7 switched:
+The following Zipbombs have not had their steps 6 and 7 switched yet:
+CoT Zipbomb (System)

-CoT Zip Beta (Lumiverse Sov Hand)
+CoT Zipbomb (Lumiverse Sov Hand)
+Reasoner Zipbomb (System)
+CoT Zipbomb (Assistant)

 ### Missing Loom Council Instructions